kontron/python-ipmi/docs/source/quick_start.rst

     ipmitool -I serial-terminal -D /dev/tty2:115200 -t 0xb2 -l 0 raw 0x06 0x01

-IPMB with Aardwark:
+IPMB with Aardvark:
 *******************

-For :abbr:`IPMB (Intelligent Platform Management Bus)` interface with Aardwark tool you should use the followig code:
+For :abbr:`IPMB (Intelligent Platform Management Bus)` interface with Aardvark tool you should use the followig code:

 .. code:: python